pz-even/event_image_deblur_denoise/README.md

-configs.sigma:            weight of the Gaussian regularizer configs.weight:           weight of gradient supervision configs.N:                find neighbors (1) or not (0) configs.dx:               spatial threshold to specify a square boundary of the neighbors configs.dt:               temporal threshold to specify a boundary of the neighbors configs.case:             specify a use case (-1, 1, 2)
+configs.sigma:            weight of the Gaussian regularizer configs.weight:           weight of gradient supervision configs.N:                find neighbors (1) or not (0) configs.dx:               spatial threshold to set a square boundary of the neighbors configs.dt:               temporal threshold to set a boundary of the neighbors configs.case:             set a use case (-1, 1, 2)
 ```
-For convenience, we split our algorithm into 3 functions, which are controlled by `configs.case`:
+For convenience, we split our algorithm into 3 functions, controlled by `configs.case`:
-1. `configs.case = -1` for experiencing joint image deblurring and event denoising.
+1. `configs.case = -1` for joint image deblurring and event denoising.
 2. `configs.case = 1` for image deblurring only (if you have a blurry image and clean events).
-The following configurations are disabled (any value): `configs.weight`, `configs.N`, `configs.dx`, `configs.dt`.
+These configurations are disabled (any value): `configs.weight`, `configs.N`, `configs.dx`, `configs.dt`.
 3. `configs.case = 2` for event denoising only (if you have a sharp image and noisy events).
-The following configurations are disabled (any value): `configs.alpha`, `configs.beta`, `configs.sigma`.
+These configurations are disabled (any value): `configs.alpha`, `configs.beta`, `configs.sigma`.

 ### Results
-The following files will be generated in the folder specified by `configs.results` in `demo.m` (default: `results`):
+These files will be generated in the folder set by `configs.results` in `demo.m` (default: `results`):
 1. `xxx_configs.mat` for the configurations used.
 2. `xxx_sharp.png` for a restored sharp image (only for `configs.case = -1` and `configs.case = 1`).
 3. `xxx_kernel.png` for a estimated blur kernel (only for `configs.case = -1` and `configs.case = 1`).